Kuk Po

 Kuk Po is an area situated in the north eastern New Territories of Hong Kong, to the south of the Starling Inlet (Shataukok Hoi, Sha Tau Kok Hoi), opposite the town of Sha Tau Kok.

 Administration

 Kuk Po is a recognized village under the New Territories Small House Policy.
-For electoral purposes, Ko Po is part of the Sha Ta constituency of the North District Council.
+For electoral purposes, Kuk Po is part of the Sha Ta constituency of the North District Council.
 It is currently represented by Ko Wai-kei, who was elected in the local elections.